KadirTarti/GetRandomUser/README.md

 ```

-## Objective
+## Objective 🔍

 Build a Random User App using ReactJS.

 ### At the end of the project, following topics are to be covered;

-- HTML
-- CSS
-- JS
-- ReactJS with Hooks
-- Axios (API)

-### At the end of the project, students will be able to;

-- Improve coding skills within HTML & CSS & JS & ReactJS.
+⭐ improve coding skills within HTML & CSS & JS & ReactJS with Hooks & Axios (API).

+⭐ Learning to fetch data from an api and add user to display

-- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Additional Data 📦